Skip to Search

 Chase Collection.
 1871-1984 (Bulk dates: 1884-1984).
 Business records of Chase and Company and affiliates, as well as the personal correspondence of members of the Chase Family and family genealogical records.
 100 ln.ft.

 Chávez, Ernesto.
-Collection, 1951-1968.
+Collection, 1908-2003 (Bulk dates: 1955-1960).
 Ernesto Chávez Álvarez (b.
-1942) is a Cuban writer and scholar who worked as a rural teacher during the early years of the revolutionary regime.
-This collection documents events and subversive movements in Cuba, as well as Chávez's own experience as a voluntary and rural teacher.
+1942) is a Cuban writer and scholar who worked as a rural teacher during the early years of revolutionary regime.
+This collection documents events and subversive movements in Cuba, Chávez's own experience as a voluntary and rural teacher, and research he conducted on the Cuban War of Independence.
+It also includes collections created by his friends which shed light on life in Cuba during the twentieth century.
 Significant items in this collection include a rare collection of zines and periodicals, and photographs depicting various social and political scenes.
 [The guide to this collection is available in Spanish: Colección de Ernesto Chávez.]

 Chi Phi.
 Miscellany.
 Part of University Archives Manuscript Collections.